awsdocs/aws-systems-manager-user-guide/doc_source/ssm-how-to-share.md

-# Share a Systems Manager document<a name="ssm-how-to-share"></a>
+# Share an SSM document<a name="ssm-how-to-share"></a>

-You can share Systems Manager documents by using the AWS Systems Manager console\.
-You can also share Systems Manager documents programmatically by calling the `ModifyDocumentPermission` API action using the AWS CLI, AWS Tools for Windows PowerShell, or the AWS SDK\.
+You can share SSM documents by using the AWS Systems Manager console\.
+You can also share SSM documents programmatically by calling the `ModifyDocumentPermission` API action using the AWS CLI, AWS Tools for Windows PowerShell, or the AWS SDK\.
 Before you share a document, get the AWS account IDs of the people with whom you want to share\.
 You will specify these account IDs when you share the document\.

 **Topics**
 + [Share a document \(console\)](#share-using-console)